RiccardoBuscicchio/conferencebadges/README.md

 ## Template Instructions
 ### What you need to do:
-- Place your data in `participants.csv`.
+- Place your participants data in `participants.csv`.
 This might be exported from a spreadsheet program.
   The first line should contain the field headers -- avoid space characters in them.
 - Commit